 More information is available about the Russian and French: Paula.
 A. Michaels.
 Pain and Blame: Psychological Approaches to Obstetric Pain.
 A chapter in her new book.Also: The Journal of Perinatal Education, 19(2), 35-43,doi: 10.1624/10581210X495532

 Names of past National Presidents, Vice Presidents, Secretaries, Treasurers; years of office; significant events that occurred during their tenure.

 CAPEA Hall of Fame

-Induction into the CAPEA Hall of Fame is a rare event.
+Induction into the CAPEA Hall of Fame and lifetime membership is a rare event.
 It is only awarded to a member who has contributed voluntarily and significantly over a period of time.
 These people have helped to raise the standards of knowledge and skills of Australian Childbirth and Parenting Educators and the professional profile of the organisation.

 Old editions of Interaction

 Old editions of the CAPEA Journal would be very welcome.
 Ideal size should be less than 4MB in pdf format per edition if sent electronically.
 Please contact CAPEA with your contributions.